Menu

 Solar radiation data from benchmark stations at the HJ Andrews Experimental Forest, 1973 to present

-CREATOR(S): Christopher Daly, Mark D Schulze, W. Arthur McKee
+CREATOR(S): Mark D Schulze, Christopher Daly, W. Arthur McKee

-PRINCIPAL INVESTIGATOR(S): Mark D Schulze, Christopher Daly
+PRINCIPAL INVESTIGATOR(S): Mark D Schulze, Christopher Daly, Suzanne M. Remillard

 ORIGINATOR(S): W. Arthur McKee